BlackMyScreen/BlackMyScreen.github.io/README.md

 Especially useful to save battery on OLED displays.

-In addition it includes a colorful "I feel lucky" background, go and try it out 😍
+In addition it includes a colorful "I'm Feeling Lucky" background, go and try it out 😍

 ## How